straider/challenges/LearningPath/2017/SpringBoot/Swagger/GreetingServiceSpringMVC/README.md

 The resources one can find online are for Swagger 1.x or Swagger 2.x, and they're different from one another.

+To enable Swagger then just add the missing dependencies for springfox-swagger2 and springfox-swagger-ui and add the @EnableSwagger2 annotation to the class than contains the Docket API method.

 ### Spring MVC and Swagger

+The URL to Swagger UI is http://localhost:10000/ws/rest/swagger-ui.html and the API documentation in JSON format is available at http://localhost:10000/ws/rest/v2/api-docs, and provides basic / default documentation of Greeting Service methods as well as SpringBoot Actuator methods.
+To prevent other APIs to be documented then restrict the path selection done by Docket with ```paths( PathSelectors.regex( "/ws/rest/.*" ) )```.

-SpringBoot offers SpringBooot Actuator, which besides health reports it also reports on existing mappings.
+**Note**: SpringBoot offers SpringBooot Actuator, which besides health reports it also reports on existing mappings.